 The affordable housing crisis continues to grow in the Treasure Valley.
 So we decided to take action.

-With the financial help of the National Housing Trust Fund and the Idaho Housing and Finance Association (IHFA), we were able to secure development costs for four new affordable homes in NW Boise.
+With the financial help of the National Housing Trust Fund and the Idaho Housing and Finance Association (IHFA), LEAP secured development costs for four new affordable homes in NW Boise.

 We partnered with local builder, IndieDwell who creates the most energy efficient and modern homes possible.
 IndieDwell converts shipping containers into highly insulated, and eco-friendly homes.
 The homes will have a zero net energy consumption because of donated solar panels.
 Future residents will pay a fraction of normal utility bills.